Long-Term Care Planning Guide for Individuals and Couples

 Long-term care refers to a range of services and support needed for individuals who have difficulty performing daily tasks or have cognitive impairments.
 These services can be provided in various settings, such as in-home care, assisted living facilities, or nursing homes.
 Long-term care needs can arise from chronic illness, disabilities, or the natural aging process.

-The Cost of Long-Term Care
+Long-Term Care Costs

 Long-term care can be expensive, especially for individuals and couples who desire high-quality care services.
-According to Genworth’s 2022 Cost of Care Survey , the national median cost of a private room in a nursing home was $108,400 per year, while the median cost for a one-bedroom unit in an assisted living facility was $54,000 annually.
-These figures underscore the importance of planning for long-term care costs to protect your financial well-being.
+According to Genworth’s 2024 Cost of Care Survey, the median cost of a private room in a nursing home was $127,750 per year, while the median cost for a one-bedroom unit in an assisted living facility was $70,800 annually.
+These costs increased dramatically for some New England states — residents of Massachusetts can expect to pay $186,515 for a private room in a nursing home and $108,696 for a one-bedroom unit in assisted living.
+New Hampshire residents can pay a little less, at $157,680 for a private room in a nursing home and $89,175 for a one-bedroom unit in assisted living.

 Long-Term Care Insurance

 Long-term care insurance is a policy designed to cover the costs of long-term care services.
 Policyholders pay premiums in exchange for a daily or monthly benefit that can be used to pay for care services when needed.
-Some policies also offer inflation protection, which increases the benefit amount over time to account for the rising cost of care.
+Some policies also offer inflation protection, which increases the benefit over time to account for the rising cost of care.

 Advantages: